Meet The WHCA Team

 I have been a staff producer at WHCA since 2013.
 My experience in video production spans more than 35 years (Most of that with a small independent production company in Brockton).
 Some of you may remember the “Cable Cars” show that ran some years ago on local cable.
 I was the man behind the camera for 5 years.
 I am also a graduate of Emerson College.
 Since I came on board, I’ve met and worked with many fine, friendly and enthusiastic people in many varied productions.
 I worked with Kim Parkinson to create and produce the “Keep Creating” crafting show.
 I’m currently working with the Boy Scout troops in both towns to produce a program called, “A Scout Is…” I’m also working on a historical series with the Whitman Historic Commission and plan to do a similar series with the Hanson Historic Commission.

-Amanda Robinson – Staff Videographer & Outreach Coordinator
+Amanda Robinson – Staff Videographer & Outreach Specialist

 Amanda@WHCA.tv